astra1dev/XPKTool/README.md

 1. Download and install .NET 8 from the [official site](https://dotnet.microsoft.com/download/dotnet/8.0) if you don't already have it installed.
 2. Download the file fitting your operating system from the [latest release](../releases/latest)

-Alternatively, you can download the `.dll` fiel from the latest release, which will work on all operating systems using the `dotnet XPKTool.dll` command (.NET 8 required).
+Alternatively, you can download the `.dll` file from the latest release, which will work on all operating systems using the `dotnet XPKTool.dll` command (.NET 8 required).

 <hr>